Sudden storm

 As Vladimir Makarov’s daughter, a past minister in the Chelyabinsk region, her opposition to government policies was baffling, even to the arresting officers.
 “In the days following the protest, the authorities began to monitor my phone,” says Maria, pausing for a moment; her thoughtful look is marred by a scornful sneer: “A specific agency is charged with these probes, targeting individuals such as myself, labelled as adversaries and branded terrorists.
 They have the authority to inspect our residences and, upon finding any suspicious elements, to initiate arrests”.

 Then came detention: eleven days without sunlight, then released.
 At that moment, she was unaware of the drastic changes her life was about to undergo in the ensuing months.
 “The announcement of the mobilization was the point of no return,” she continues.
-“Upon hearing the news, I faced a challenging but essential decision: leaving home and my loved ones was the only way to keep defending my ideas, you understand?”
+“The very moment I heard, I realized a difficult but necessary choice: leaving home, abandoning my affections, was the only way to continue to defend my ideas, you know?”

-A sigh breaks her voice: “Here, at least I can still be part of a change I believe will come soon.”
+His voice is interrupted by a sigh: “Here at least I can still participate in a change that I believe will come soon.”

 “What kind of change?”
 I ask.

-“A change no one expects, one that comes and sweeps everything away, like a sudden storm.”
+“A change that no one expects, the kind that comes and sweeps everything away, like a sudden storm.”

-A year and a half after his move, Tbilisi has presented itself as a space of freedom where he has openly expressed his dissent and where, he says, people have shown welcome and compassion.
-However, in recent months, the situation has changed.
+A year and a half after his move, Tbilisi has presented itself as a space of freedom where he has been able to openly express his dissent and where, he says, people have shown welcome and compassion, although in recent months the situation has been changing.

 Across the border